antaldaniel/observatory_workflow/README.md

 9. We can partially automate the front-end website, too.
 Currently my netlify workflow actually uses Github Action, and  [netlify](https://www.netlify.com/) is razor fast, extremely cheap, and very well integrated with hugo, for example, which we use for the front-end webiste.
 We have two websites to maintain [Green Deal Data Observatory](http://greendeal.dataobservatory.eu/) and [Digital Music Observatory](https://greendeal.dataobservatory.eu/)

+## Business Workflow

+An important aspect of the Datathon is the creation of a for-profit business plan or social enterprise plan that makes the maintenance and growth of our observatories sustainable.

+a) Create the actual submissions (they will be place in this repo.)

+b) Maintain a handbook for partners and the website contents.